20.-21.5.2025, University of Helsinki

 09:30-10:00 Keynote Address: Valentine Moige, Junior school teacher and focal point for SNE and Inclusion, Kenya; Natalia Savchenko, teacher and a school principal, Ukraine

-10:00 - 11:00 Coffee Break
+10:00 - 11:00 Coffee Break and networking with photo exhibition and booths.

 11.00-11.40 Expert Speech: Danielle Falk, Ph.D., ERICC Research Consortium Global Lead on Teacher Issues